 When setting up a log or woodland log fuel bed, you must have the correct retainers present before assembling the fuel bed.
 The correct retainers are supplied with the fuel bed packaging.
-On your retainers you will see either a letter at the start that will determine the fuelbed type (i.e. W = Woodland, L = Logs).
-The letters and numbers that follow help to determine the retainer location.
+First remove the infill by following section E4 on page 25.
+Place the infill upside down with the hole for the pilot on the side opposite to you; this is the back.
+On your retainers you will see a series of letters that determine where the retainers will attach to the infill.